fable-compiler/Fable/README.md

 - **Information about generic types is not included** in the generated JavaScript, so code that depends on this information to be known at runtime for method dispatching may have unexpected behaviour.

-- **Debugging the F# code is not perfect**.
-For example, you may see the debugger jump directly to the last expression in many functions.
-This is normal and due to the optimizations performed on the generated JS code.

 To know more, read [Compatibility](http://fsprojects.github.io/Fable/docs/compatibility.html).

 ## Acknowledgements